Ocular Melanoma Treatment Options

 Treatment of Primary Ocular Melanoma

 The primary goals of treating the eye tumor include preventing metastasis, sparing the eye and preserving vision.
+View our Questions to Ask Your Doctor if you have primary disease.

 For most small and medium size tumors, radiation is the recommended treatment.
 There are no studies showing that one form of radiation is better than another form.